bourumir-wyngs/serde-saphyr/README.md

 - **Also simpler:** No code to support intermediate Values of all kinds.
 - **Type-driven parsing:** YAML that doesn’t match the expected Rust types is rejected early.
 - **Safer by construction:** No dynamic “any” objects; common YAML-based code-execution [exploits](https://www.arp242.net/yaml-config.html) do not apply.

+### Project relationship
+`serde-saphyr` is not a fork of the older [`serde-yaml`](https://crates.io/crates/serde_yaml) crate and shares no code with it (apart from some reused tests).
+It is also not part of the [`saphyr`](https://crates.io/crates/saphyr) project.
+The crate simply builds a Serde-based YAML (de)serialization layer **around** Saphyr’s public parser and is maintained independently.

+The name was historically chosen to reflect the use of Saphyr’s parser at a time when the Saphyr project did not provide its own Serde integration.

 ### Benchmarking